AJ-projects-AWS-Azure/chatAI/README.md

-gitlab repo has been created and populated with PS script to and pipeline . one step left i need help with is make sure the   am1apit002 can accesses the  https://stphotprodgwcb5f8.blob.core.windows.net/images/portrait .
+The GitLab repository has been created and populated with a PowerShell script and pipeline.
+One step left—I need help ensuring that am1apit002 can access https://stphotprodgwcb5f8.blob.core.windows.net/images/portrait.
-'''
 stages:
   - sync